Krisp140/radius-demo/README.md

 # Radius Negotiation Demo 🟢⚡

-A weekend hack that showcases **autonomous agents** chatting in a WebSocket hub and settling every deal on the **Radius testnet** in < 1 second for ~\(10^{-6}\) USD per payment.
+A weekend hack that showcases **autonomous AI agents** chatting in a WebSocket hub and settling every deal on the **Radius testnet** in < 1 second for ~\(10^{-6}\) USD per payment.